Glomerulonephritis can be caused by various disorders, such as infections, an inherited genetic disorder, or autoimmune disorders.

 The disorders that cause secondary glomerulonephritis may affect parts of the body other than the kidneys.

 Acute glomerulonephritis most often occurs as a complication of a throat or skin infection with streptococcus (for example, strep throat), a type of bacteria.
 Acute glomerulonephritis that occurs after a streptococcal infection Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more (poststreptococcal glomerulonephritis) typically develops in children between the ages of 2 and 10 after recovery from the infection.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) cause many disorders, including... read more (poststreptococcal glomerulonephritis) typically develops in children between the ages of 2 and 10 after recovery from the infection.
 Infections with other types of bacteria, such as staphylococcus and pneumococcus, viral infections, such as chickenpox Chickenpox Chickenpox is a highly contagious viral infection with the varicella-zoster virus that causes a characteristic itchy rash, consisting of small, raised, blistered, or crusted spots.
-Chickenpox... read more , and parasitic infections, such as malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
-Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more , can also result in acute glomerulonephritis.
+Chickenpox... read more , and parasitic infections, such as malaria Malaria read more , can also result in acute glomerulonephritis.
 Acute glomerulonephritis that results from any of these infections is called postinfectious glomerulonephritis.

 Often, chronic glomerulonephritis seems to result from some of the same conditions that cause acute glomerulonephritis, such as IgA nephropathy or membranoproliferative glomerulonephritis.
 Sometimes, acute glomerulonephritis does not resolve and instead becomes long lasting (chronic).
 Occasionally, chronic glomerulonephritis is caused by hereditary nephritis Alport Syndrome Alport syndrome is a hereditary (genetic) disorder that results in glomerulonephritis in which kidney function is poor, blood is present in the urine, and deafness and eye abnormalities sometimes... read more , an inherited genetic disorder.
 In many people with chronic glomerulonephritis, the cause cannot be identified.